Glasgow-College-UESTC/ip-lectures/2024_lecture_FM_3.md

 # A Simple RC Circuit

-- A Simple RC highpass circuit can be used to detect the slope
+- A Simple RC high-pass circuit can be used to detect the slope
 - The transfer function (voltage across the resistor) is
 $$
 H(\omega) = \frac{R}{R + \frac{1}{j\omega C}} = \frac{j\omega RC}{1 + j\omega RC} \approx j \omega RC